Skip to content

 return random.random() < BASE_RATE

-We mix big and small models (and sometimes fine-tuned small ones on your labels).
+We mix large and small models.
 Criteria text changes rarely compared to traffic.
-We cache the stable parts of prompts and shave a large share of tokens on every call.
-At high volume we don’t score every conversation: we always cover new releases and flagged traffic, then sample the rest so trends stay meaningful without scoring 100% of rows.
+We cache the stable parts of prompts and cut a large share of tokens on every call.
+At high volume, we do not score every conversation.
+We always cover new releases and flagged traffic, then we sample the rest so that trends stay meaningful without scoring 100% of rows.

-Altogether we often land around ~2-3× the cost of one naive judge instead of 8×, with most of the quality gain.
+In total, we land at about two to three times the cost of one naive judge instead of eight times, with most of the quality gain.

-The problem: scores look stable one run at a time, but you can’t compare week to week.
+The problem: scores look stable for one run, but you cannot compare week to week.
 You change criteria text, traffic changes, or the judge model updates.
-Humans compare to what they’ve seen before; a judge with no memory doesn’t.
+Humans compare to what they have seen before.
+A judge with no memory cannot.

-How we solve it: we store past evals (searchable by criterion, agent, time) and retrieve similar cases into the prompt so scoring is relative to examples.
+Our solution: we store past evals (searchable by criterion, agent, and time).
+We retrieve similar cases into the prompt so that scoring is relative to examples.

 def memory_evaluate(interaction, criteria, store):